varoonsahgal/banking-app-java/exercises/Exercise5-SpringWebAdapter.md

 # Building out a web view in Spring

 ## Step 1
 Now that we've done an overview of the project, your goal is to add a web "view" using Spring Boot to the Blackjack game - because currently it can only be played in the console.
-So, you will need to **create a new package called `adapter.in.web` for our web adapter**.
-This should live in the same `com.intuit.blackjack` package as our other adapter for the console view of the application.
+So, you will need to **create a new package called `infrastructure.adapter.in.web` for our web adapter**.
+This should live in the same `com.example` package as our other adapter for the console view of the application.

-Remember that we are using hexagonal architecture here - where adapters essentially "adapt" the domain to their respective way of playing the game - whether it's the console or the web view.
+Remember that we are using hexagonal architecture here - where adapters essentially "adapt" the domain to their respective way of interacting with banking application - whether it's the console or the web view.
 This allows for re-use of the domain classes and a much better separation of concerns, along with making it easier to write better tests.

-You will notice the `src/main/java/com/intuit/blackjack/BlackjackGameApplication.java` - this is the driving class for Spring boot as you can see from the annotation.
+You will need to add a driving class for Spring boot - it can be called  `src/main/java/com/example/BankingWebApplication.java`

 **_You need to:_** add a bean to this class - try to figure out what should be added as a bean.
-Hint: take a look at the Blackjack.java class which drives the console "way" of playing the game, as you build out the "web" way/adapter classes.

 Then, inside the web package that you create you will need to create a controller class and a web view as well.
-For the controller class, name it `BlackjackController`.
+For the controller class, name it `BankingApplicationController`.
 This is where you will need to define your @PostMapping (s) and @GetMapping (s).
-Add methods for `startGame`, `gameView`, `hitCommand`, `doneView`, `standCommand` - and map all of these to either a postmapping or getmapping.
+Add methods for `startBanking`, `AccountView`, `Deposit`, `Withdraw`, `View Transaction History` - and map all of these to either a postmapping or getmapping.

-The controller class constructor should be autowired to the bean that you create in the BlackjackGameApplication.java.
+The controller class constructor should be autowired to the bean that you create in the BankingWebApplication.java class.
 We wont tell you exactly what that bean should be, try to figure it out on your own!

 Inside your controller, you will need to update the Model as you go to respond to the